CHINHUICHU/Chameleons-Pro/README.md

   ![image](https://user-images.githubusercontent.com/80673666/199230060-feb44f4e-2fca-44e9-b034-7e0e9e0d5145.png)

-  - When the server detects the request may take longer time to process, it will push the job into a message queue.
+  - When the server detects the request may take longer time to process, it will push the job into a message queue (lpush).
 The message queue is built with Redis.
   - The worker constantly check if there are jobs in queue and pop job to process.
-List is used to implement the queue over the sorted set since pop and push only take O(1) and the order of request do not need to be guaranteed.
+List is used to implement the queue over the sorted set since the order of request do not need to be guaranteed.
   - When the worker finish job, it will notify the server by publishing message to a Redis channel.
 The server will send result to clients after receiving message from the worker.
   - If the job failed, the worker will push job back to the queue and count retry times.
 Job with retry over 3 times will be discarded.